 Should I wear a bra after fat transfer to the breast?

-- No, you shouldn’t wear a normal bra right after a breast fat transfer you’ll be given a compression garment that you’ll have to wear for at least a fortnight.
+No, you shouldn’t wear a normal bra right after a breast fat transfer.
+You’ll be given a compression garment that you’ll have to wear.
 After two weeks, you should wear a sports bra for the next three months for optimal support.

 How long does it take for breast fat transfer to settle?